-The traditional toy of the Russian population of the Perm Territory, including the traditional doll, is hardly explored by ethnographers.
+The traditional toy of Moscow population of the Perm Territory, including the evolving Russian doll, is hardly explored by ethnographers.
 The basis of this section, as well as other essays of the book, were field materials of the authors obtained in different districts of the Perm Prikamye.
 Russians make up the majority of the population of the Perm Prikamye, settled in a large area, and are represented by different ethno-territorial and local groups.
 This partly explains the variety of technologies and designs of the doll, the many options for its design and use in the game.
 As you look for how to carve a nesting doll you can have the smartest deal here.

 The right Dialect

 Dialect vocabulary associated with the name of children’s toys, dolls, does not appear in Perm dialects deployed.
 The term doll to designate an anthropomorphic toy is known everywhere, except for it the following nominations such as pupae, pupae are singled out.
 This pupa is put into the cradle and pumped; They put the doll in the cake, here’s a little doll, bring it up and that’s it, let’s cut it.

 - Start to cut, and there are young puppets sealed to break the cake.

 - Unknown in dialect vocabulary of Perm Prikamye names for certain types of dolls differing in material, manufacturing technology, design features, functions, characteristic of other regions of residence of Russians.

 - An exception is the term of a wrapper, denoting a doll made of a folded scarf.
 We have been messing with each other, we have come together.
 Instead of a child, a doll was made, a bag hung.